RichardBradley/liquibase.github.com/quickstart/quickstart_sql.md

 ---
 layout: default
-title: Liquibase Quickstart: Tutorial Using SQL Scripts
+title: Liquibase Tutorial: Get Started Using SQL Scripts
 includeDaticalBox: true
 ---
-# Liquibase Tutorial Using SQL Scripts #
+# Liquibase Tutorial: Getting Started Using SQL Scripts #

 ## Overview ##
 This tutorial builds on the setup that is described in the [Quick Start](../quickstart.html).